-Maintaining the e-learning program on the participants radar over time, requires that the learning program must include one or more of the following characteristics:
+Maintaining the e-learning program on the participant’s radar over time requires that the learning program must include one or more of the following characteristics:

-- Essential: if the training program is a compulsory part of my development activities at work, then I will certainly remain engaged.
+- Essential: if the training program is a compulsory part of my development activities at work, then I will indeed remain engaged.
 However, there should be other soft factors that motivate them to stay involved.

 - Enjoyable: that it is engaging and easy to understand.
-So in those moments when they are deciding which of a range of competing demands to engage in, they will often choose the learning.
+So in those moments when they are deciding which of a range of competing demands to participate in, they will often choose the learning.

 - Structured: if there is a clear, predetermined structure to learning programs, such as schedules and completion dates, then learners are predisposed to maintain the schedule.